matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 - 1, 2, 3, 4, 5
 - 5, 10, 15, 20, 25
 	- Then take mod(6) for each of the above numbers and find where this evaluates to 1.
 	- There is more than one answer for `d`.
+Usually, we want to take the largest `d` we can find.
+However, this does make math harder.

 `Private Key = (d, N)`
 `Public Key = (e, N)`